aryzing/hr-notes/html.md

 # Elements that are "inserted"
 CSS, JS, anchors, images
 * Elements that substitute content use `src`.
-* Elemens contributing to understanding document use `href`.
+* Elements contributing to understanding document use `href`.

 For CSS:
 ```html